Refund Inquiry

 - The IRS may apply a taxpayer's refund to cover overdue taxes and will notify the taxpayer when this occurs.

-- The Financial Management Service (FMS) offsets refunds through the Treasury Offset Program (TOP) to cover past due child support, federal agency non-tax debts such as student loans, and state income tax obligations.
-FMS sends the taxpayer an offset notice if it applies the refund or part of the refund to non-tax debts.
+- The Bureau of the Fiscal Service (BFS) offsets refunds through the Treasury Offset Program (TOP) to cover past due child support, federal agency non-tax debts such as student loans, and state income tax obligations.
+BFS sends the taxpayer an offset notice if it applies the refund or part of the refund to non-tax debts.

-If a taxpayer has questions about the offset, they can contact the agency identified in the notice.
-They may also call the TOP at 1.800.304.3107, if they have additional questions.
-More information can be gleaned from the FMS website here.
+If a taxpayer has questions about the offset, they should contact the agency identified in the notice.
+They may also call the TOP at 1.800.304.3107 if they have additional questions.
+More information can be gleaned from the BFS website here.

 If Your Client Owes Tax